MartinKassar/Student-Backend/README.md

 ```

-* **PATCH** -users
+* **PATCH** -students
 ```
-// In this example you should change the _id ( "localhost:3000/users/ThisIsWhereYouChange_id" ) and what ever you want to change in the object, this will ONLY overwrite what you want to  change, but you will receive the object you sent and when you do a new get you will see the updated version.
+// In this example you should change the _id ( "localhost:3000/students/ThisIsWhereYouChange_id" ) and what ever you want to change in the object, this will ONLY overwrite what you want to  change, but you will receive the object you sent and when you do a new get you will see the updated version.
 Example: You could use PATCH method to update title.

 //request

-curl -X PATCH "localhost:3000/users/5cebb18246663222daad4f25" -H "accept: application/json" -H "Content-Type: application/json" -d '
+curl -X PATCH "localhost:3000/students/5cebb18246663222daad4f25" -H "accept: application/json" -H "Content-Type: application/json" -d '
 {
-  "user":{
+  "student":{
-    "userName":"öklööäööööö",
+    "studentName":"öklööäööööö",
     "email":"öööööö@gmail.com",
     "name":{
       "firstName":"ööööö",